ziglang/zig/lib/libc/glibc/README.md

-The related Zig https://github.com/ziglang/universal-headers is a project designed to more robustly build multi-version header files suitable for compliation across a variety of target C library versions.
+The related Zig https://github.com/ziglang/universal-headers is a project designed to more robustly build multi-version header files suitable for compilation across a variety of target C library versions.

 ## Glibc static C-Runtime object files and libraries